Medicare Part C

 What does Medicare Advantage cover?

-However, MA plans may offer certain benefits that Original Medicare doesn’t cover, such as:
+The MA plan insurer can decide not to cover the costs of services that are not medically necessary under Medicare.
+However, Medicare Advantage plans may offer certain benefits that Original Medicare doesn’t cover, such as:

 - Dental coverage